ibmresilient/resilient-community-apps/fn_exchange_online/doc/README.md

 <details><summary>Example Workflow Output:</summary>
 <p>
-The Move Message to Folder workflow will call MS Graph API to move message in the data table row to the specified Well-known Outlook folder specified in the exo_destination_mailfolder_id input parameter.
-When a message is moved it's message ID is changed and as a result the status field column of the Exchange Online Message Query Results data table row entry will be updated to "Moved" in Red.
-As the row status will no longer be "Active", the possible rules to be run on the data table row will be change because the message ID in the table is no longer valid.
+The Move Message to Folder workflow calls the MS Graph API to move a message in the data table row to the Well-known Outlook folder specified in the exo_destination_mailfolder_id input parameter.
+When a message is moved, its message ID is changed, the status field column of the Exchange Online Message Query Results data table is updated to "Moved" in Red, and any rules to be run on the data table row are changed.

 Below is a screen shot of an example Note after a message is moved to a folder: